mila-ai4h/ai4h_databank/README.md

 ## Data Management

-SAI requires two services to store the data.
+AIR requires two services to store the data.
 MongoDB is used to store the documents as well as their associated metadata (year, country, link, ...).
 Pinecone is a vector store and is meant only for storing the embeddings associated with each chunk, as well as an identifier to link it back to the correct document in MongoDB.

 The rest of the data (logging, interactions, feedback) is detailed in the section [Logging and Feedback](#logging-and-feedback).